Best Places to Get Irish Food in San Francisco

 The Napper Tandy

 The Napper Tandy is a warm and welcoming Irish pub located in San Francisco’s Mission District.
-A popular gathering spot for locals, with events like trivia nights, live music, and sports games drawing crowds throughout the week it offers a comfortable atmosphere with cozy booths, wood-paneled walls, and friendly bartenders, it’s the perfect spot to unwind with a pint of Guinness and some hearty Irish fare.
+A popular gathering spot for locals, with events like trivia nights, live music and sports drawing crowds throughout the week.
+It’s the perfect spot to enjoy a pint of Guinness and have a big meal.

-The Mission-based eatery boasts a number of standout menu items, including their crowd-pleasing Guinness beef stew, savory fish and chips and delicious corned beef & cabbage.
-Their exceptional beer-battered cod is put to further use in the form of delectable fish tacos, and a diverse range of fries including garlic parmesan, tater tots and hand-cut options are available.
+Located in the Mission, this bar/restaurant has a number of standout menu items, including their Guinness beef stew, fish and chips and delicious corned beef & cabbage.
+Their exceptional beer-battered cod is put to further use in the form of delectable fish tacos, along with some great fry options like garlic parmesan fries, tater tots and hand-cut options.
 For a unique twist on classic fried potatoes, try the bacon-cheddar fries, garlic parmesan fries or Disco Fries, which are loaded with gravy and melted cheese.
+Trust me, fresh cut fries with cheese and gravy are one of the most delicious things you will ever eat.

 The Napper Tandy